rebekkabb/shopping-list-app-server/README.md

 # shopping-list-app-server

-This is the server for my shopping list application, created for the Mobilab test assignment.
+This is the server for my shopping list application (https://github.com/rebekkabb/Shopping-list-app), created for the Mobilab test assignment.

 ### Running it on you own computer locally